Advancements in Constitutive Model Calibration: Leveraging the Power of Full-Field DIC Measurements and In-Situ Load Path Selection for Reliable Parameter Inference: Methods

 where $f(\data \given \xi)$ is called the \emph{evidence}.\footnote{The interested reader is referred to \cite{ricciardi2024bayesian} for a more complete derivation of the EIG from the KL divergence.} Since the EIG is intractable for high dimensions, a double-nested Monte Carlo estimator is used to approximate the EIG,

 The approximation in Eqn.~\eqref{eq: DNMC EIG} uses samples from the likelihood and prior to evaluate the inner and outer sum of the Monte Carlo estimator.
 The quality of the estimate is largely determined by $N$ and $M$, the number of samples used to evaluate the outer and inner sums, which control the estimator variance and bias, respectively \cite{ryan2003estimating}.
+In order avoid numerical underflow, the log-sum-exp of the log likelihoods is used to stabilize the inner sum \cite{stan_user_guide}.

 The next load step is then chosen as the candidate load step which maximizes the approximated EIG in Eqn.~\eqref{eq: DNMC EIG},